We are accessible

 The icons on the BrowseAloud toolbar each represent a different feature:

-- Converts any text you select into an MP3 file that you can use at a later date
+- Convert selection into an MP3 file that you can use at a later date

 Our accessible materials